20 Irresistible Reasons to Fall in Love with Brittany

 Warmth

 The people were all kind.
-There is deeply ingrained politeness which I found refreshing.
-In Germany, I found manners were sometimes lacking due to the cultural differences but, also admittedly some people were just plain rude.
-In Brittany everyone was smiling, friendly and polite.
-Me being a tourist from South Africa most likely added to the friendliness.
-When I boarded the bus from Paris to Laval the ticket inspector was already friendly, telling me I travelled from far as all my co-passengers were French nationals.
+There is deeply ingrained politeness, which I found refreshing.
+In Germany, I found manners were sometimes lacking due to the cultural differences, but, admittedly, some people were just plain rude.
+In Brittany, everyone was smiling, friendly, and polite.
+My being a tourist from South Africa most likely added to the friendliness.
+When I boarded the bus from Paris to Laval, the ticket inspector was already friendly, telling me I had travelled far as all my co-passengers were French nationals.
 He wished me a safe and enjoyable trip.
-When I left the bus the drivers were also kind.
-At every bakery, shop and museum people were smiling and helpful.
+When I left the bus, the drivers were also kind.
+At every bakery, shop, and museum, people were smiling and helpful.
 Juliette and her family were all kind-hearted and made me feel comfortable despite the language barrier.
-Her grandparents all invited me into their homes and took the time to cook for me this was a touching gesture.
-This is one of the biggest reasons why I’d go back that and the bakeries, of course, haha.
+Her grandparents all invited me into their homes and took the time to cook for me.
+This was a touching gesture.
+This is one of the biggest reasons why I’d go back, along with the bakeries, of course.

 My wonderful friend Juliette and I